-With the debit card payment method, you have the option of using your debit card or paying out-of-pocket for eligible expenses.
+With the debit card payment method, you have the option of using your debit card or paying out-of-pocket for covered expenses.
 Keep in mind that you will need to keep your receipts and be prepared to substantiate any debit card claims, as required by the IRS.
 The same debit card accesses funds from both your MRA and HCSA, if applicable.

-When you have an eligible medical expense, your in-network provider will generally not require payment at the time of service.
+When you have a covered medical expense, your in-network provider will generally not require payment at the time of service.

 After your medical claim is processed by your health care company or at the time of a prescription drug purchase, you can either pay with your debit card or pay out-of-pocket.
 (You will have to pay out-of-pocket if your provider does not accept the debit card as a form of payment.)
 When you use your debit card, your MRA funds will be used first.
 Once your MRA funds are depleted, your HCSA (if applicable) will then be applied.
-If you pay out-of-pocket, you can later submit a paper reimbursement form, available on My Health or at your health care company's website, to your health care company for reimbursement.
+If you pay using personal funds and later decide you wish to be reimbursed from your MRA or HCSA, you must submit a paper claim form (via mail or fax) or an online claim form for reimbursement from your MRA or HCSA.
+The form can be found on your health care company's website (Aetna or Cigna) or on My Health > Medical, Rx, MRA & Spending Accounts > Claims and Other Forms.